Epic Trax / Patagonia Expedition

 The three Torres granite pillars at sunrise with alpenglow turning the rock amber and pink.
 The electric turquoise glacial lake at their base reflecting the towers above.
 This is one of the most photographed views on earth — and standing in front of it after 8 days of walking to get there hits completely differently than arriving by day-trip bus.
 You have earned this view in a way that day visitors simply cannot.
 Take your time.

-Depart Chileno by 4:30am.
-Reach the Mirador at or before sunrise (~6:30am in March).
-Day-tripper buses start arriving at 8am.
+Depart Chileno by 4:30am for the Towers.
+Reach the Mirador at or before sunrise (~6:30am in February).
+Day-tripper buses start arriving from 8am.
 The difference between seeing the Towers in solitude at dawn versus surrounded by hundreds of tourists is enormous and non-negotiable.
 Do not sleep in.